ArchipelagoMW/Archipelago/worlds/ror2/docs/setup_en.md

 Click on the "Start modded" button in the top left in r2modman to start the game with the Archipelago mod installed.

+## Configuring your YAML File
+### What is a YAML and why do I need one?
+You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn about why Archipelago uses YAML files and what they're for.

+### Where do I get a YAML?
+You can use the [game settings page for Hollow Knight](/games/Hollow%20Knight/player-settings) here on the Archipelago website to generate a YAML using a graphical interface.

 ## Joining an Archipelago Session

 There will be a menu button on the right side of the screen in the character select menu.
 Click it in order to bring up